 The students of Central Normal College maintain a great many student societies.
 Some of these are social, others honorary, others rather expressive of the religious life of the student.
 There are two outstanding Christian Organizations: The Young Men's Christian Association and the Young Women's Christian Association.
-These two groups are maintained both summer and winter;

-hold weekly meetings in joint session and provide an excellent source for the proper social contacts so necessary in college life.
+These two groups are maintained both summer and winter; hold weekly meetings in joint session and provide an excellent source for the proper social contacts so necessary in college life.
 Here the students discuss problems of religious and social conditions; emphasizing always the correct and challenging attitude of the christian life.
 Under a student cabinet these organizations function and are guided.
-Twice a year meetings are held with the Dean of Men to arrange definite programs which are later published and distributed.
 During the past year several outside speakers of prominence appeared before the two groups under this arrangement.
 The College stands for christian ideals and solidly supports these two christian activities by counsel and in whatsoever other ways it can.
 Thus we find through our state affiliation with the Y. M. and Y. W. C. A. organizations that a real service is thus rendered our young people.
 Socials arranged throughout the year always are attended by all students.